-One of the main differential diagnoses of iris lymphoma is “Benign reactive lymphoid hyperplasia” (BRLH) of the iris, which has been defined as a condition characterized by a mass of benign polyclonal B and T-lymphocytes and plasma cells infiltrating the iris stroma.12,56 Iridal BRLH appears either as a circumscribed lesion or as a diffuse amelanotic thickening of the iris stroma (Figure 3b).
+One of the main differential diagnoses of iris lymphoma is benign reactive lymphoid hyperplasia (BRLH) of the iris, which has been defined as a condition characterized by a mass of benign polyclonal B and T-lymphocytes and plasma cells infiltrating the iris stroma.12,56 Iris BRLH appears either as a circumscribed lesion or as a diffuse amelanotic thickening of the iris stroma (Figure 3b).
 It typically shows an indolent course and may even self-resolve.
-BRLH can occur in association with other systemic conditions, such as the Castleman’s syndrome.7 BRLH may have been misclassified in the past with small cell B-NHL, such as extranodal marginal zone B-cell NHL or small lymphocytic lymphoma/leukemia being overlooked.12,56,58 Malignant transformation of BRLH can occur, but it appears to be very uncommon.33,38
+BRLH can occur in association with other systemic conditions, such as Castleman syndrome.7 BRLH may have been misclassified in the past with small cell B-NHL, such as extranodal marginal zone B-cell NHL or small lymphocytic lymphoma/leukemia.12,56,58 Malignant transformation of BRLH can occur, but appears to be very uncommon.33,38

 Because of its benign nature, BRLH of the iris is by nature less aggressive and shows well-circumscribed uveal involvement, thus implying that a ‘watch-and-wait’ follow-up investigation may help to discriminate between BRLH and any malignant disease.

-Further differential diagnoses for iris lymphoma include amelanotic iris nevi, amelanotic iris melanoma (Figure 3c), as well as other rare neoplasms, such as iris hemangiomas, adenoma of the iris pigment epithelium, leiomyoma as well rhabdomyosarcoma, or metastatic carcinoma (Figure 3c).43,59
+Further differential diagnoses for iris lymphoma include amelanotic iris nevi, amelanotic iris melanoma (Figure 3c), as well as other rare neoplasms, such as iris hemangiomas, adenoma of the iris pigment epithelium, leiomyoma or rhabdomyosarcoma, or metastatic carcinoma (Figure 3c).43,59

-In particular, differentiation between an amelanotic iris melanoma and iris lymphoma can be difficult, due to similar and overlapping clinical signs of these lesions.
-There are certain features, however, which strongly hint towards the diagnosis of melanoma.
-These include a more densely appearing tumor with corectopia, ectropium uveae, glaucoma, hyphema and extraocular extension as well as feeder vessels.57 Nevertheless, in unclear cases, histological analysis of a tissue or fine needle aspitation biopsy may be necessary, as the diagnosis obviously has a major impact on treatment choice.
+In particular, differentiation between an amelanotic iris melanoma and iris lymphoma can be difficult due to similar and overlapping clinical signs.
+There are certain features, however, that strongly suggest the diagnosis of melanoma.
+These include a more densely appearing tumor with corectopia, ectropium uveae, glaucoma, hyphema, extraocular extension, as well as feeder vessels.57 Nevertheless, in unclear cases, histological analysis of a tissue or fine needle aspiration biopsy may be necessary, as the diagnosis obviously has a major impact on treatment choice.

-Finally, an inflammatory condition in the anterior chamber (e.g., juvenile xanthogranuloma of the iris or Koeppe nodes of the iris in sarcoidosis) may mimic an iris lymphoma, displaying similar clinical signs and symptoms, as described before.
+Finally, an inflammatory condition in the anterior chamber (e.g., juvenile xanthogranuloma of the iris or Koeppe nodules of the iris in sarcoidosis) may mimic an iris lymphoma, displaying similar clinical signs and symptoms, as described before.

 6. Ophthalmic work-up and fine needle aspiration biopsy/iris biopsy

-The first step of the ophthalmic work-up of iris lymphoma is a comprehensive ophthalmic examination, including taking a detailed medical history; visual acuity testing, formal visual field testing; intraocular pressure measurement; and investigating the anterior chamber with a slit lamp, followed by a fundoscopy (if possible).
+The first step of the ophthalmic work-up of iris lymphoma is a comprehensive ophthalmic examination, including taking a detailed medical history; visual acuity testing, formal visual field testing; intraocular pressure measurement; and investigating the anterior chamber with a slit lamp, followed by a funduscopy,if possible.
 Formal visual field testing is performed to assess possible posterior segment/optic nerve involvement or CNS disease.
-Standardized echography including A- and B-scans, ultrasound bio microscopy (UBM), anterior chamber optical coherence tomography (AC-OCT) help to discriminate from other differential diagnoses.
+Standardized echography including A- and B-scans, ultrasound bio microscopy (UBM), and anterior chamber optical coherence tomography (AC-OCT) help to narrow the differential.
 Both UBM and AS-OCT provide information with respect to status of the iris pigment as well as to the density of the mass.
 Further, UBM displays the ciliary body and allows for examination of ciliary body infiltration, which AS-OCT is not able to provide.

 Apart from the usual comprehensive description of the clinical signs, photographic documentation of the anterior chamber and the iris is mandatory, in order to follow any progression of anterior chamber inflammation and/or the tumor itself including during treatment.
 Additionally, quantification of anterior chamber inflammation by laser flare photometry or by the use of the Standardized Uveitis Nomenclature allows for the quantification of aqueous flare and cells.30